SalFin99/CO2_GPD/README.md

 # CO2 emissions per capita vs GDP per capita: The case of Portugal

 Hi!
 My applied econometrics exam of the last semester consisted in a time series analysis of the relation between CO2 emisssions and GDP per capita, trying to assess if the Cuznek Curve is present and which model best suits the data.
-The guidelines of the project required Gretl, but I am  now personally replicating it in Python.
-Requests and future development of this python project:
+The guidelines of the project required Gretl, but I am now personally writing some part of it in Python.
+As the assessment of the best model for every functional form has already been carried out, i will only code the models which were choosen for every form.

 - Summary statistics & visualizations: